LabMedUK Awards

 All abstract submissions are anonymised before being reviewed.

-Audit submissions are reviewed by the Audit committee.
-Clinical Case submissions are reviewed by the clinical science review committee, as well as by the Clinical Case Oral Presentation session chair.
+Clinical Case submissions are reviewed by the Clinical Science Review Committee and the Clinical Case Oral Presentation session chair.

 Preference will be given to cases with multi-disciplinary involvement, rare case studies, or an unusual presentation of a more common case.